leminhtuan2015/Today-I-Learn/swift/swift_favorite_things.md

     }
   ```

-  - Call from othee swift file:
+  - Call from other swift file:

   ```swift